Garmelon/haboli/README.md

 ## Example bot

-Here is a very basic example bot that Replies to `!ping` with `Pong!`:
+Here is a very basic example bot that replies to `!ping` with `Pong!`:

 ```haskell
 pingPongBot :: Client () ()